RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 * Cross CartDev Rev.A
 * Cross CartDev Rev.B

+The first Revision (Rev A) has an issue with the power supply unit and so was quickly replaced with the latest revision B model, so it is much more common to find the Rev.B model out in the wild [^8].

 The following youtube video shows a CartDev in action:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qKH07vPTC7w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>